Difference Between Coupon vs Yield

 Below are the 8 topmost comparisons between Coupon vs Yield

-Sr.no | Coupon | Yield |
+Sr.No. | Coupon | Yield |

-1 | The coupon amount paid by the bond issuer to the bondholder until its maturity. | The yield to maturity defines the total return earn by the investor holding it until its maturity. |
+1 | The coupon amount the bond issuer pays to the bondholder until its maturity. | The yield to maturity defines the total return earned by the investor holding it until its maturity. |

 2 | The rate of interest pays annually. | The current Yield defines the rate of return it generates annually. |

-3 | Interest rates influence the coupon rates | The current yield compares the coupon rate to the market price of the bond. |
+3 | Interest rates influence the coupon rates | The current yield compares the coupon rate to the bond’s market price. |

-4 | The coupon amount remains the same until maturity. | Market price keeps on fluctuating, better to buy a bond at a discount which represents a larger share of the purchase price. |
+4 | The coupon amount remains the same until maturity. | Market price keeps fluctuating, so buying a bond at a discount representing a larger share of the purchase price is better. |

-5 | Coupon tells what bond paid when it was issued | The yield or yield to maturity defines how much you will be paid in the future |
+5 | Coupon tells what bond was paid when it was issued. | The yield or yield to maturity defines how much you will be paid in the future |

-6 | Coupon Rate or Nominal Yield = Annual Payments / Face Value of the Bond
+6 | Coupon Rate or Nominal Yield = Annual Payments / Face Value of the Bond |

 |

-7 | The Coupons are fixed; no matter what price the bond trades for. | Yield and prices are inversely related. |
+7 | The Coupons are fixed, no matter what price the bond trades for. | Yield and prices are inversely related. |

-8 | An investor purchases a bond at its par value; the yield to maturity is equal to the coupon rate. | An investor purchases the bond at a discount; its yield to maturity is always higher than its coupon rate. |
+8 | An investor purchases a bond at its par value; the yield to maturity equals the coupon rate. | An investor purchases the bond at a discount; its yield to maturity is always higher than its coupon rate. |

 Conclusion